 It’s also time for scammers to get to work.

-While it could happen at any time of year, end of financial year (EOFY) sees an increase in a scam involving criminals making calls, pretending to work for the government.
+While it could happen at any time of year, the end of financial year (EOFY) sees an increase in scams involving criminals making calls, pretending to work for the government.

 Getting a scam phone call

-Because it’s tax time, criminals will be upping their campaign to steal from you.
-And there’s a greater chance you’ll fall victim to a tax scam now than you will at other times of the year.
 How does it work?
-You’ll get a sudden, unsolicited phone call from the someone with an impressive sounding title – the ‘Commonwealth Director of Public Prosecutions’ (CDPP), say, or someone who claims to be from ATO.
+You may get a sudden, unsolicited phone call from the someone with an impressive sounding title – the ‘Commonwealth Director of Public Prosecutions’ (CDPP), say, or someone who claims to be from ATO.
 They’ll tell you you’re in trouble.
 It might be an outstanding arrest warrant.
 A mark on your record that you can ‘overturn’ if you pay them immediately.
 Don’t be alarmed.
-Hang up straight away.
+Hang up straight away and contact the ATO on 1800 008 540.

 Identifying a scam phone call